bonchae/msda-workshop/README.md

 3. To run the forecasting package, type `python -m forecasting.run_forecaster` and hit Enter/Return.
 The execution time will depend on your specific machine (mine takes around 30-40 seconds).
 While this package is accomplishing quite a bit, there's not much to see here (that's what the web app is for).

 4. To launch the Streamlit web app, type `streamlit run forecasting/app.py`.
 By default, the app will show performance metrics and a forecast plot for each of the two models.
-Additionally, you may view the raw forecast data by clicking a checkbox.
+Additionally, you may view the raw forecast data by clicking the checkbox.

 ## Additional Ideas
 The goals of this workshop go beyond the single live session.
-I wanted to walk through a typical project workflow to demonstrate some potentially new techniques and explain a Data Scientist's thought process.
-However, I also wanted to provide a launching pad for your own forecasting project, which would give you invaluable hands-on experience and a code repository to show off throughout your job search.
-While you can't copy this repo and claim it as your work, I've provided some ideas below for how you can make it your own:
+I did want to walk through a typical project workflow to demonstrate some potentially new techniques and explain a Data Scientist's thought process; however, I also wanted to provide a launching pad for your own forecasting project, which would give you invaluable hands-on experience and a code repository to show off throughout your job search.
+Since you can't copy this repo and claim it as your work, I've provided some ideas below for how you can make it your own:
 * **Different Target Variable**: Pick a different field from the raw data to use as your target to forecast.
 * **Forecast Per Car Category**: Expand the current functionality to forecast for each car_category and store/display the results.
 * **Change Goals**: Think of a new business goal for forecasting this data and modify the code to achieve it.